 - Pigeons: 15 years (in the wild it is only about 5 years)

 - Senegal Parrots: up to 50 years (in the wild it is only about 25 years)

 The most common factors that affect a parrot's life are nutrition, veterinary care, and mental health.

 Your parrot will thrive if you provide them with a secure and clean enclosure with plenty of space to climb and spread their wings.
 They should also get lots of natural sunlight or full-spectrum lighting (rather than artificial light alone) as it will allow them to better process nutrients and establish an appropriate day/night cycle for their mental well being.

 If you are purchasing a pet bird, make sure to choose one from a trustworthy breeder.
 They should be able to provide you with health information on the bird's parents since genetics are also a factor in longevity.

 Giving your parrot an appropriate diet will also help keep it healthy and prevent disease.
 A well-rounded diet includes pellets, grains, seeds, nuts, and fresh fruits and vegetables.
 A balance of vitamins, protein, fats, and minerals (such as calcium from sources like boiled eggshells) is critical in maintaining a bird's health and longevity.

 Famous Old Parrots

 - Alex is probably the most famous parrot.
 He is known for his work on the avian language experiment (which is what his name stands for).
 He was purchased from a pet store by Dr. Pepperburg and lived to be 31 years old.
 A book was written about him and the research he took part in.
-It was thought that he had the emotional level of a 2-year-old when he died.
+It was thought that he had the emotional level of a two-year-old when he died.